 I could afford to give away $25 because I knew my desired price range would allow me give $25 off and still make a nice profit.
 If you’re targeting a lower price range you may need to adjust accordingly.

 Some will be tempted to offer a discount “code” for 10 or 20% off.
 Resist the temptation.
 Psychologically, $25 cash just feels more valuable than a percent off.
-And a “gift card” feels more valuable than a promo code.
+And a “gift card” feels more valuable military site than a promo code.
 Language is important.